A Chess Set

 Game variation - Combination

 This game variation of Meridian is where one player has a King and a Princess-royal whilst the other has a Prince-royal and a Queen, and the player with the King is said to Guard the Princess-royal whilst the player with the Prince-royal is said to Guard the Queen.
-The Rules are as given except Pikemen have the option of promoting to either a Pike commander or a Pike leader (perhaps less likely but included on principle) or to rescue their King/Prince-royal or promote to a Horseman.
-The player with the King, perhaps as expected, seems to have an advantage but this may not be as much as expected and if the King and Prince-royal are exchanged the advantage may change over since the Queen would be harder to Checkmate than the Princess-royal (other things being equal) - also see the earlier note regarding the Prince-royal.
+The Rules are as given except Pikemen have the option of promoting to either a Pike commander or a Pike leader (perhaps less likely but included on principle) or to rescue their King/Prince-royal if captured (detained), or promote to a Horseman.
+The player with the King, perhaps as expected, seems to have an advantage but this may not be as much as expected and if the King and Prince-royal are exchanged the advantage may change over since the Queen would be harder to Checkmate than the Princess-royal (other things being equal) - also see the earlier note regarding the Prince-royal and pouncing.
 The Southern player, who moves first, always Guards the Queen in any significant or meaningful game or tournaments or matches or suchlike.

 There are a few background story points in this variation as follows: